chiro-hiro/thedivine/README.md

 ## What is `601a803d90600a8239f3` ?

-It's code which was optimized to deploy a smart contract.
+This is code that was optimized to deploy a smart contract.

 ```asm
 0000    60  PUSH1 0x1a      ; [divineCode.length]